antonycourtney/tabli/src/NOTES.md

 Hmmm.
 Replacing button with div did relatively little for Lighthouse scores on renderTest (1.2s down to 1s) but the popup _seems_ significantly faster to open, so I'm leaving it...

+7Dec19

+OK, time to cut and ship.
+TODO:
+  - get rid of bootstrap!
+  - change cursor on header buttons
+  - better screenshots for Chrome Web Store
+  - ? dnd on closed windows?
+  -